Japanese funeral: After death

-The relatives and authorities are informed, and a death certificate is issued.
-Funeral arrangements typically are made by the eldest son and are begun by contacting a temple to schedule the event.
-Some days are more auspicious than others, based on an old Chinese six-day lunar cycle; in particular, the second day, called tomobiki (友引), is superstitiously understood to mean "pulling your friends along with you" (tomo = friends; hiku = pull, although the original significance was different) and is therefore considered a terrible day for a funeral but a good day for a wedding.
+Relatives and authorities are then informed, and a death certificate is issued.
+Funeral arrangements are made typically by the eldest son, beginning with contacting a temple to schedule the event.
+Some days are more auspicious than others, based on an old Chinese six-day lunar cycle; in particular, the second day, called tomobiki (友引), is superstitiously understood to mean "pulling your friends along with you" (tomo = friends; hiku = pull, although the original significance was different) and is therefore considered a very bad day for a funeral but an auspicious one for a wedding.

-The body is washed and the orifices are blocked with cotton or gauze.
-An "encoffining" ritual (called a nōkan) is sometimes performed, in which professional nōkansha (納棺者) ritually dress and prepare the body and place it in the coffin (this is portrayed in the 2008 film Departures).
+The body is washed and its orifices are blocked with cotton or gauze.
+An "encoffining" ritual (nōkan) is sometimes performed, in which professional nōkansha (納棺者) ritually dress and prepare the body then place it in the coffin, as portrayed in the 2008 film Departures.
 The ceremony is now rarely performed, and may be limited to rural areas where older traditions are maintained.
-Whether or not the encoffining ceremony is performed, a deceased female is dressed in a white kimono, and a deceased male is dressed in a suit or a kimono.
-Makeup may be applied.
+Whether or not the encoffining is performed, a deceased female is dressed in a white kimono, and a deceased male is dressed in a suit or a kimono.
+Makeup may be also applied.
 The body is put on dry ice in a casket.
-Items—such as a white kimono, a pair of sandals, six coins for crossing the River of Three Crossings, and burnable items of which the deceased was fond (for example, cigarettes and candy) are placed in the casket, which is then put on an altar for the wake.
-The body is placed with its head toward the north or, as a second choice, toward the west.
-In Buddhism, the western orientation reflects the western realm of Amida Buddha.
+Items–such as a white kimono, a white triangular headband called a tenkan (天冠), a pair of sandals, six coins for crossing the River of Three Crossings, and burnable things the deceased was fond of (for example, cigarettes and candy)–are placed in the casket, which is then placed on an altar for the wake.
+The body is positioned with the head towards the north or, as a second choice, the west.
+In Buddhism, this western orientation reflects the western location of Sukhāvatī, the Pure Land of Amida Buddha.

 During life, both men and women cross the front of a kimono or yukata with the left side over the right.
-On those occasions in which the corpse is clothed in a traditional kimono, the kimono is crossed right over left.
+When a corpse is clothed in a traditional kimono, the kimono is crossed right over left.